jeremyjturner/aqua-aws/terraform/README.md

 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-module.db.module.db_instance.data.aws_iam_policy_document.enhanced_monitoring: Refreshing state...
+data.aws_route53_zone.my-zone: Refreshing state...
-data.aws_kms_alias.secretsmanager: Refreshing state...
+data.aws_iam_policy_document.trust-policy-ecs-instance: Refreshing state...
-data.aws_iam_role.service-role-ecs-service: Refreshing state...
+data.aws_secretsmanager_secret.admin_password: Refreshing state...
 <snip>
 <snip>
-Plan: 97 to add, 0 to change, 0 to destroy.
+Plan: 99 to add, 0 to change, 0 to destroy.

 ------------------------------------------------------------------------
 <snip>